sun-umn/NCVX_Documentation/docs/_sources/install.rst.txt

     conda install -c conda-forge notebook

-4. Check the examples page in the documentation and example codes in PyGRANSO package for detailed instruction.
+4. Check the examples page in the documentation and example codes in NCVX package for detailed instruction.

 5. Modify the working directory used in example codes.